Navigate

 Raggedy Ann Revival Effort

 The Raggedy Ann Revival Effort (or R.A.R.E. for short) has been my main passion project since March 2021.
 Raggedy Ann, aka Rag Dolly, is a musical by Joe Raposo and William Gibson.
 Concieved as a dark fairy tale to show children the importance of hope and friendship when faced with death and adversity, its rocky production led to a hasty push to Broadway, and the tonaly mismatched show failed as a result.
-Our initial goal was to preserve the show to keep it from being lost, which succeeded when we recovered a full archival taping and many assorted scripts and sheet music.
-Our new goal is to revise the script and secure the licensing directly from the estates, in order to bring back the show for schools and community theaters to produce.
+Our goal is to revise the script and secure the licensing directly from the estates, in order to bring back the show for schools and community theaters to produce.

-As an organizer of the group, I help manage archives, provide advice to those searching for materials, moderate online discussion, manage and create posts for our social medias, and contact members of the original cast to conduct interviews.
+As an organizer of the group, I help manage archives, create posts for our social medias, and arrange community event.
 I also assist in working on the revised script of the show, and often do in-depth research into the playwright's process and previous works to keep our changes as faithfull as possible.

 If you're interested in learning more about the musical, our group, and how to support us, visit the official website: